How Awareness Unfolds

 The Layers of Awareness

-WovenAware is guided by a simple understanding:
+WovenAware is guided by a simple idea:

 awareness is not one fixed idea; it unfolds in layers.